Skip navigation menu

 • Rep. Van Orden has taken $142,500 in corporate PAC money over his career, of which $37,500 came in during 2025.

-• He repeatedly puts industry interests over constituent voices, voting for measures that put money into the pockets of corporate titans while cutting Medicaid and SNAP benefits affecting tens of thousands of people in his district.
+• He consistently puts industry interests over constituent voices, voting for measures that put money into the pockets of corporate titans while cutting Medicaid and SNAP benefits affecting tens of thousands of people in his district.

 • Rep. Van Orden was photographed at the “Stop the Steal” rally on January 6th, 2021 and allegedly spent campaign funds to travel there.